 Dirt and mud often find their way inside, especially if you have children or pets.
 This can cause skid marks across your carpet, which can be frustrating to look at.

-Shaving cream is an item most of us have in the bathroom cabinet.
-It’s effective at removing dirt stains without damaging your carpet.
+Shaving cream is effective at removing dirt stains without damaging your carpet.
 You can use any kind, so you don’t have to run to the store to buy any specific brand.

 If it’s a dry stain, vacuum it first to remove any loose grains.
 Then apply the shaving cream to cover the stain entirely.
 Allow it to sit for a minute or two, rub it with a sponge and wipe away the excess.

-Shaving cream can be used on any carpet, but it’s particularly great on colored carpets.
+You can use shaving cream on any carpet, but it’s particularly great on colored carpets.
 Another benefit is that it leaves your carpet soft and fluffy.

 9. Smelly Carpet?
 Not for Much Longer

-After spending significant time vacuuming your carpet, you might be disappointed by the smell still present.
+After spending significant time vacuuming your carpet, you might be disappointed by the lingering odor.
 As effective as a vacuum can be at removing dirt and crumbs, it won’t get rid of odors.